WDSR: History

 In 2017, operation of WDSR and WNFB moved to Southern Communications (now Southern Stone) under a local marketing agreement.
 Since then, WDSR flipped to a News Talk Information format in conjunction with Southern Stone-owned WQHL of nearby Live Oak.

 Programming

 WDSR/WQHL currently feature syndicated programming from Premiere Networks, including The Clay Travis and Buck Sexton Show and The Sean Hannity Show.
 The station also airs news programming from Fox News Radio.

 Translator

-WDSR operates a FM translator in the local Lake City area:
+WDSR operates an FM translator in the local Lake City area: